-In addition, the Copperstone Mine is fully permitted for immediate re-start subject to project funding with all modified permits received in 2019 and 2020.
+The Copperstone Mine is fully permitted for the restart of operations subject to project funding.

 On September 21, 2021, the Corporation announced an updated mineral resource estimate on its Copperstone Project and filed the technical report on SEDAR The updated resource estimate included a 23% increase in gold ounces in all categories, 53% increase in Measured Resources to 196,000 gold ounces at 7.6 g/t and a 45% increase in Inferred Resources to 212,000 gold ounces at 5.9 g/t.